 Did you know that Vienna and Bratislava are the two closest capital cities in Europe?

 While you’re spending time in Vienna, why not take a day trip to Bratislava?
-We did this last year and were pleasantly surprised at how easy it was to hop the train over to Bratislava for the day and we loved their small Christmas markets and less crowded feel overall.
+We did this in 2019 and were pleasantly surprised at how easy it was to hop the train over to Bratislava for the day, and we loved their small Christmas markets and less crowded feel overall.

 They have some tasty and eclectic Christmas market food as well!
 We totally recommend the 1-hour train ride to check it out!